aep/aep.github.io/_posts/2019-02-04-rust-async-without-the-noise.md

 ```

 but backpeddled because from a practical perspective, it makes more sense to remain somewhat compatible with tokio.
-The next best abstraction layer that i would consider technically correct is [mio](https://github.com/carllerche/mio).
+The next best abstraction layer that I would consider technically correct is [mio](https://github.com/carllerche/mio).
 It is essentially a cross platform implementation of poll, very similar to the use case of libevent.

 So osaka is mostly a high level concept of using yield points to feed the mio polling machine.
 It is tied to mio with just a single type and can be ported to anything that has similar semantics (register to poller, poller sleeps and gives back activated events).